pooja-aryamane/pooja-aryamane/README.md

 # Hi there, I’m Pooja Aryamane
-## I’m a Data Scientist and a Master of Science in Analytics
+## I’m a Data Scientist, pursuing my MS in Data Science at NYU :)
-* 👩‍🎓 Currently a Masters student and deep learning research intern
+* 👩‍🎓 I have over 1 year of experience working in deep learning research, and analytics in business
-* 🎨 Enjoy painting and creative design
+* 🎨 I love to paint, swim, and watch documentaries
-* 🤖 Computer vision and deep learning enthusiast
+* 🤖 I'm a computer vision and deep learning enthusiast, and love using my skills in those areas to solve real problems